 The Company also continues to hold its investment in Trey Resources I LLC.
-Future performance will depend on the results of these indicatives.

 ENVIRONMENTAL REGULATIONS AND PROCEEDINGS

 K2 Energy is aware of its environmental obligations with regards to its exploration activities and ensured that it complied with all regulations when carrying out any exploration work in the USA.